alexwade/orcid-add-in/README.md

 ## What it does

-- **ORCID OAuth sign-in** using the `/authenticate` scope — the narrowest one available.
+- **ORCID OAuth sign-in** using the `/authenticate` scope.
 It returns the person's ORCID iD and nothing private.
 - **Public profile lookup** against the ORCID Public API v3.0 (`/person`, `/employments`), preferring current positions and de-duplicating by organisation.
-- **ROR identifiers** for affiliations, when ORCID has disambiguated the organisation against ROR.
+- **ROR identifiers** for affiliations, when available in ORCID
 - **Idempotent insertion** — an author whose ORCID iD already appears in the document is skipped rather than duplicated.
-- **Finds or creates the section** — inserts after an existing `Authors` or `Author contributions` paragraph, otherwise appends a new `Authors` heading.
+- **Finds or creates the section** — inserts after an existing `Authors` or Author contributions` paragraph, otherwise appends a new `Authors` heading.

 ## Architecture in one paragraph